 NDIS Capacity Building

-If we think of gardening, psychotherapy has a bit more of a focus on the plant, whereas social work has a bit more of a focus on the garden bed, but they both overlap considerably.
-This is particularly important if we’re to distinguish between impairment being about capacity and every day functioning, and disability about being disadvantaged, discriminated against, and excluded.
+If we think of gardening as a metaphor, psychotherapy has a bit more of a focus on the plant, whereas social work has a bit more of a focus on the garden bed, but they both overlap considerably.
+This is particularly important if we’re to distinguish between impairment being about every day functioning, and disability about being disadvantaged, discriminated against, and excluded.
+Both impairment and disability impact on overall capacity.

 Whilst training in capacity building is important, even more important is how therapists build a relationship with their clients.
 If you and I were to work together, I would first ask about how you and I could ‘team up’ for the problems you’re facing.
 I do this by listening, asking questions, and checking my understanding with you.
 I see you as the expert in your own life, and it’s my job to consult with you about how I can help.